mesosphere/marathon/docs/docs/maintenance-mode.md

 # Maintenance Mode

-As of version 1.6, Marathon has simple built-in support for [Mesos Maintenance Primitives](http://mesos.apache.org/documentation/latest/maintenance/) by declining offers for agents undergoing a maintenance window.
-As of Marathon 1.7, this behavior is enabled by default, and can be controlled via the `maintenance_behavior` [command-line flag](./command-line-flags.html).
+As of version 1.6, Marathon has primitive support for [Mesos Maintenance Primitives](http://mesos.apache.org/documentation/latest/maintenance/) by declining offers for agents undergoing a maintenance window.
+As of Marathon 1.7, this behavior is enabled by default, and can be disabled via the `--disable_maintenance_mode` [command-line flag](./command-line-flags.html).

-Maintenance Behavior has the following modes:
+For clarity,

-- `decline_offers` (default) - Marathon will decline offers for agents currently undergoing a maintenance window.
+- `--maintenance_mode` (default) - Marathon will decline offers for agents currently undergoing a maintenance window.
 Furthermore, the flag `draining_seconds` can be specified to cause Marathon to begin declining offers for an agent before its maintenance window begins.
-- `disabled` - Marathon ignores agent maintenance windows, accepting offers and launching tasks on agents regardless of their maintenance window state.
+- `--disable_maintenance_mode` - Marathon ignores agent maintenance windows, accepting offers and launching tasks on agents regardless of their maintenance window state.

 ## Limitations